neil-hicks/reading-notes/class6.md

 Most well-known scripting language for web pages (not to be confused with Java, a very different language).

 ### Variables hold values.
-Variables are like a box and the value is what’s in the box.
+Variables are like a box and the value is what’s in the box

 4 ways to declare variables

     1. Using var
     2. Using let
     3. Using const